gatlinnewhouse/reedquest/content/posts/2010-09-22-the-bitchy-queen-discusses-you-your-nasty-bathroom-etiquette-and-why-ya-need-to-fix-it.md

 ---
-title: 'The Bitchy Queen Discusses You,  Your Nasty Bathroom Etiquette, and Why Ya’ Need to Fix It'
+title: The Bitchy Queen Discusses You,  Your Nasty Bathroom Etiquette, and Why Ya’ Need to Fix It
 authors:
 - Staff
 type: post
-date: 2010-09-22T18:14:47+00:00
+date: 2010-09-22 18:14:47 +0000
-url: /2010/09/22/the-bitchy-queen-discusses-you-your-nasty-bathroom-etiquette-and-why-ya-need-to-fix-it/
+url: "/2010/09/22/the-bitchy-queen-discusses-you-your-nasty-bathroom-etiquette-and-why-ya-need-to-fix-it/"
 categories:
 - Opinion

 ---
 HOLD UP!